Last updated: 2022-03-16

 Customer service, etc.

 |Authorization of the Project Manager||Signatures of control board members and project manager|

-In sub-section Free Project Management Tools, you find a template of a project management charter.
+In section Free Downloads, you find a template of a project management charter.

 Project goal(s) of the customer